emipa606/CropRotation/README.md

 ![Image](https://i.imgur.com/iCj5o7O.png)

-Planting the same crop over and over is fine in RimWorld but in real life this causes issues.
+Planting the same crop over and over is fine in Rimworld but in real life this causes issues.
 The soil looses its fertility and pests and diseases happily make themselves a permanent home as their preferred food source is guaranteed.
 Crop rotation helps return nutrients to the soil without synthetic inputs.